How Much Auto Insurance Do You Need?

 Auto insurance policies will pay for “bodily injury” claims (medical and rehabilitation expenses, wage losses, and pain and suffering) and “property damage” claims (damage to someone else’s car, building, or other property).
 Your liability coverage protects you, your family members, and anyone else who drives your car with your permission.

 When you buy liability coverage, you buy protection up to payout limits; if you are found liable for damages that exceed the limits for which you’re insured, you’ll have to pay the difference out of pocket.
 Think about the limits you can live with, keeping in mind that you’ll pay higher premiums for higher limits.

-Since your liability insurance not only protects your assets but also ensures that there will be financial relief for anyone you may injure, California law requires you to accept a minimum level of financial responsibility.
-You can meet this obligation either by carrying at least 15/30/5 liability insurance or by posting a $35,000 bond with the Department of Insurance.
+Since your liability insurance not only protects your assets but also ensures that there will be financial relief for anyone you may injure, California law requires drivers accept a minimum level of financial responsibility.
+You can meet this obligation either by carrying at least 15/30/5 liability insurance or by posting a $35,000 surety bond with the Department of Insurance.

 Collision coverage pays to repair or replace your car following an accident.
 Comprehensive coverage pays for damage from almost all other causes— vandalism, theft, fire, weather, and collision with animals.
 These coverages aren’t required by law, but if your vehicle is financed your lender may require you to purchase them.